Edited by Steven Stich and Tom Donaldson

-The Concentration in Philosophy and Law is a specialized path or those who intend to pursue an education and career in Law.
-By focusing on topics in Philosophy of Law, Political Philosophy, Ethics, and Moral Theory, the Concentration in Law is directly applicable to legal theory and policy courses, giving you a strong background and head start in Law school.
-Successful completion of either a Major or Minor in Philosophy with a Concentration in Law will result in special creditation on your transcript. learn more →
+A specialized path for those who intend to pursue an education and career in Law.
+By focusing on topics in Philosophy of Law, Political Philosophy, Ethics, and Moral Theory, the Concentration in Law is directly applicable to legal theory and policy courses, giving you a strong background and head start in Law School. learn more →

-All professions increasingly demands ethical training.
-And for good reasons.
-Ethics is about deciding what's the right course of action, and what justifies our those beliefs.
+Five concentrations that match your major!
+All professions increasingly demand ethical training, for good reasons.
+Ethics is about deciding what's the right course of action, and what justifies our beliefs.
 With its many streams suited to your career plans, we will offer the ethical theory and practice that will put you one step ahead. learn more →

 September 23, 2018

 SFU Philosophy announces the retirement of Associate Professor Phil Hanson, who taught his last...

 Public Perceptions of Science

 SFU Philosophy professor, Holly Andersen sounded an optimistic note on the Ontario Science Centre's...